-What do you when you have less than 24 hours in one of the most populous (about 15.6 million people) cities in the Western Hemisphere?
-You drink….duh!
-At least if you’re Boozing Abroad you do.
+When you only have 24 hours in one of the most populous (about 15.6 million people) cities in the Western Hemisphere, you seek out beer at the best Recoleta breweries in Buenos Aires.
+Well, if you’re Boozing Abroad you do.

 Hey, when you have limited time in Buenos Aires, you have to prioritize what you’d like to accomplish!
 As the last stop on our 10-day itinerary for Argentina, we had to make the most of it.